3D Visual Development & Character Modeling Supervisor

 Building the tool

-Instead of facing the task as torture, I framed it as a challenge.
-Instead of grinding through it, I focused on its challenging and problem-solving component.
-Challenge accepted!
-This was mid 2021, and vibe coding or any notion of ChatGPT or Claude didn't exist at all, so the fun was granted.
-I confronted the problem the old school way, rolled up my sleeves, sat down in front of VS Code (not even Copilot), and wrote a Python auto-tagging tool that classified assets by reading each Maya scene's asset contents directly in batch.
+The task as it was handed to me was workload.
+The way I treated it was leverage.
+Tagging 2,500 assets was real work, but it was also the only window where automating that work could buy me the time I needed for Asha.
+This was mid 2021, before any notion of ChatGPT, Claude, or "vibe coding," so the only path was building the thing in Python directly.
+VS Code, no Copilot.
+I wrote a Python auto-tagging tool that classified assets by reading each Maya scene's asset contents directly in batch.
 Asset type, variant, accessories, garments, props: the scene structure already contained enough signal to classify automatically by geometry name, so that was a starting point, then a layer of programmatic interpretation on top, then funneling and adapting the data to the studio's established taxonomy, and all presented to the user, me in this case, in a UI that allowed me to make edits on the freshly auto-tagged assets in bulk, for final delivery to Dpix, the studio's content and asset library catalog.

 Inside a week: 3 days for coding the tool, half a day for editing and supervising the tagging, and the work was done.
 All character assets from both productions were tagged and delivered.
 I felt very proud of the work done, the success of my self-established challenge, and my own execution time.